scidash/neuronunit/README.md

 # Description
-* A collection of compact, parsimonious neuronal models, implemented in community favorite languages.
+* A collection of compact, parsimonious neuronal models, implemented in community favorite python modules.
 Attached to a fast data driven optimization routine (numba, dask etc).